+WeWork and Blue Apron seem to be facing their demise in 2019.
+How do companies with so much initial promise crash and burn so quickly?
+And how do we avoid the same fate?
 Many companies (and investors) focus on sales and customer acquisition so much that they forget one of the golden rules of business - it's 5 times cheaper to keep an existing customer than it is to gain a new one.
-While meal kit services were the "next big thing" for a while, Blue Apron and friends were losing as many as 72% of their customers within the first 6 months.
+SaaS companies today should focus on both sales and retention to avoid falling into the trap of endless and unprofitable acquisition.